epn-vespa/VESPA-CRISM-helper-scripts/q.rd_examples/README.md

 * [PDS_speclib](PDS_speclib): For PDS spectral library service.
 Uses the `epntap2` mixin and csv Grammar.
 * [spectro_planets](spectro_planets): For Telescopic Planetary Spectra collection.
 Uses the `epntap2` mixin and csv Grammar.
 * [VVEx](vvex): An example service for VIRTIS-VEx data using IDL to build the ingestion SQL script.  _(outdated: to be updated with the `epntap2` mixin)_
+* [BDIP_v2](bdip_v2): This service prototype illustrates the connection to a remote database in the resource descriptor.

 ## More info